philuchansky/lintup/README.md

-# lintup
+# Lintup

 A tool for sharing and discovering useful code snippets.

-Users can sign up for a free account and immediately begin contributing code snippets they find useful, and can also save other user's snippets by 'linting' them, which is a fancy tech startup word for 'liking' them.
+Users can sign up for a free account and immediately begin contributing code snippets they find useful, and can also bookmark other user's snippets by 'linting' them, which is a fancy L.A. tech startup word for 'liking', or them.

 # First Iteration ERD